I would love the opportunity to personally share my vision for this course with you, but the basics are as follows:

 WHAT: Christina Whitlock, M.M, N.C.T.M., (click here to view bio) will mentor students through an exploration of materials available for piano teachers, as well as interactive lesson demonstrations, brainstorming sessions, and reflection activities designed to help students develop their own personal philosophy of teaching.

-This course will include a personalized, custom workbook, which will serve as a resource students can reference throughout their teaching careers.
+This course will include a personalized, custom workbook, which will serve as a resource students can reference throughout their teaching careers, as well as a custom package of materials for study.
 Curriculum is designed as an age-appropriate version of the first semester course in Piano Pedagogy Christina teaches at Taylor University.

 No specific assignments will be expected outside of class, but students will be provided with reflection exercises and opportunities for exploration throughout the week.